subsea-ocean/subsea-ocean.github.io/_pages/site-visit-2026-subsea-team.md

 Lodging and catered meals will be available at FLBS.

-Lodging is available the nights of **September 22–25**.
+Lodging is available for the nights of **Sunday September 20 – Friday 25**.
-Meals will be available from **breakfast on September 22 through breakfast on September 26**.
+Meals will be available from **dinner on September 21 through breakfast on September 26**.

 ---